tractorcow-farm/silverstripe-fluent/readme.md

 # Silverstripe Fluent - Simple localisation for Silverstripe

-This module allows websites to manage translation of content, and navigation between translations, in a similar fashion to [Translatable](https://github.com/silverstripe/silverstripe-translatable) or [Multilingual](https://github.com/kreationsbyran/multilingual).
+This module allows websites to manage localisation of content, and navigation between localisations, in a similar fashion to [Translatable](https://github.com/silverstripe/silverstripe-translatable) or [Multilingual](https://github.com/kreationsbyran/multilingual).

 Locales are distinguished by a url prefix, that of the selected locale, at the start of all page links.
 E.g. `http://damian.geek.nz/en_NZ/about-me` would be the NZ English version of a page.
-This could be translated into Maori at `http://damian.geek.nz/mi_NZ/about-me`
+This could be localised into Maori at `http://damian.geek.nz/mi_NZ/about-me`

 Back end control is provided by a simple CMS filter.